- See the Olympic Region Weekly Construction and Traffic Update report for current impacts to traffic.

 Specific improvements at key locations will reduce congestion and improve safety by reducing the frequency and severity of collisions.

-Safety - Improved sight distance along the corridor, removal of fixed objects within the right of way, new turn pockets to facilitate left and right turns, and emergency pullouts at key locations, and numerous changes to striping and lane delineators to encourage drivers to stay within their lane and drive within the speed limit.
+Safety - Improved sight distance along the corridor, new turn pockets to facilitate left turns, emergency pullouts at key locations, and numerous changes to striping and lane delineators to encourage drivers to stay within their lane and drive within the speed limit.

 Congestion - Improved traffic flow along the corridor.

 - Construction is expected to begin August 2014.

 - The project is expected to be complete by fall 2014.